table of contents

 This initial private pilot will feature a small selection of notaries, who will be testing the interoperability of our systems and providing feedback that will allow us to ensure any teething issues are ironed out ahead of a public launch.

-At the time of writing, there is not much information on how electronic apostille (eapostilles or e-apostilles) will work for the majority of documents.
+At the time of writing, there is not much information on how electronic apostilles (e-apostilles) will work for the majority of documents.
 It is likely that notaries and other recognised officials will be able to upload documents with digital signatures or issue documents that can be digitally checked.

 However, it is likely that there will be many public officials and organisations producing documents that will not work with a government created system for verifying digital signatures.
 In the short-term traditional paper apostilles may accompany the e-apostille service or documents may need posting to the FCDO for an e-apostille to be allocated to a hard copy document.